-Sony Electronics executives announced that they will launch their first Blu-ray Disc (BD) player, model BDP-S1, in July at “about a $1,000 suggested retail price,” and kicked off a pre-order campaign on the unit.
+Las Vegas — Sony Electronics executives announced that they will launch their first Blu-ray Disc (BD) player, model BDP-S1, in July at “about a $1,000 suggested retail price,” and kicked off a pre-order campaign on the unit that begins today.

-The company also showed six new BRAVIA LCD TVs, three new 3LCD rear-projection sets and a notebook and desktop PC that will include a built-in Blu-ray rewritable drive during its dealer show, held here earlier this month.
-(For details on its audio introductions, see p.
-4.)
+The company also showed six new BRAVIA LCD TVs, three new 3LCD rear-projection sets and a notebook and desktop PC that will include a built-in Blu-ray rewritable drive.

-The stand-alone BD player will feature 1,080p output and will boost standard-definition DVD signals to 1,080p.
-It also will offer BD-Java interactivity upon introduction and the ability to handle uncompressed linear PCM audio signals, as well as all audio formats that are part of the core BD specifications.
+The stand-alone BD player will feature 1,080p output and will up-scale standard-definition DVD signals to 1,080p.
+It will also offer BD-Java interactivity upon introduction and the ability to handle uncompressed linear PCM audio signals, as well as all audio formats that are part of the core BD specifications.

 Tim Baxter, Sony’s strategic planning senior VP, said the company will use the 1,080p output capability in the Blu-ray Disc player to cross-market new 1,080p-capable BRAVIA LCD TVs and SXRD rear-projection HDTV sets.